Revanth221/dt_done/task1/README.md

-# Task1 Project Documentation
+# Task1 Documentation

-## Overview

-Task1 is a backend application built with Node.js.
+This is a backend application built with Node.js.
 It is designed to manage event-related operations such as creating, updating, deleting, and fetching events.
 The project includes database connectivity, routing, middleware, and controller logic.

 ## Folder Structure